CumulusNetworks/docs/content/cumulus-netq-32/Manage-Inventory/Monitor-Switch-Inventory.md

 weight: 620
 toc: 4
 ---
-With the NetQ UI and NetQ CLI, you can monitor the inventory of individual switches separately from the network.
+With the NetQ UI and NetQ CLI, you can monitor your inventory of switches across the network or individually.
 A user can monitor such items as operating system, motherboard, ASIC, microprocessor, disk, memory, fan and power supply information.
 Being able to monitor this inventory aids in upgrades, compliance, and other planning tasks.

 The commands and cards available to obtain this type of information help you to answer questions such as:

-- What hardware is installed on my switches?
+- What hardware is installed on my switch?
 - How many transmit and receive packets have been dropped?
 - How healthy are the fans and power supply?
 - What software is installed on my switch?